mildsunrise/darter/README.md

+⚠️ **Warning:** This project is outdated.
+The format of Dart snapshots changes CONSTANTLY, and any Dart RE tools like this one NEED constant maintenance or they stop working with newer versions of Dart / Flutter.
+Contributions are welcome, but I currently do not have the time to invest in monitoring changes to the VM and keeping this updated.

+So, if your snapshot was produced by a reasonably modern version, it probably won't parse [correctly].
+Still, if you want to try, you'll probably need at least [the fix in #3](https://github.com/mildsunrise/darter/issues/8#issuecomment-929099367).

+---

 # darter: Dart snapshot parser

 `darter` is a Python module that can fully parse the data inside a Dart snapshot